robin-mueller/auto-apms-guide/src/tutorial/creating-a-behavior-from-scratch.md

 )

 # We can omit auto_apms_behavior_tree_declare_trees in this example
-# Instead, we implement a behavior tree build handler plugin
+# Instead, we implement a behavior build handler plugin

-# Declare the behavior tree build handler that will provide the tree
+# Declare the behavior build handler that will provide the tree
 auto_apms_behavior_tree_declare_build_handlers(simple_skill_build_handler # [!code ++:3]
   "my_namespace::SimpleSkillBuildHandler"
 )